bitfidget/GameOfDom/DEV_LOG.md

 ## Thursday 16th May

-### To Do - JS
-- lots of JS - get the battle working
+- lots of JS - get the battle initialized
+- ongoing issues with ajax - not able to make an ajax call to my server, from another (not with any reliability anyway).
+It very annoyingly works sometimes... but not often.
+- wrote a couple of JQuery functions that so work though...
+- Begining to wonder if this is a good idea at all - appears to me that it's going to be impossible to make this work with any consistency at all

 ## Friday 17th May